What Is Glutathione?

 Should You Take a Glutathione Supplement?

-Glutathione supplements are available in forms like oral pills, sublingual sprays, and intravenous infusions.
+GSH supplements are available in forms like oral pills, sublingual sprays, and intravenous infusions.
 However, there’s debate about their effectiveness:

 - Liposomal glutathione (encapsulated in fat) offers better absorption but costs more.